-We have developed a high-resolution simulation model for resuspending turbidity currents traveling over complex bottom topographies.
+[50] We have developed a high-resolution simulation model for resuspending turbidity currents traveling over complex bottom topographies.
 The model allows for predictions of the erosion and deposition rates of interest in geological and industrial processes.
-The flexibility of the model allows us to consider such problems as, for example, a series of successive gravity currents, and how they are influenced by deposits resulting from earlier currents.
+Provided the curvature of the bottom surface remains small, the flexibility of the model allows us to consider such problems as how successive gravity currents are influenced by deposits resulting from earlier currents.
 We may therefore characterize the evolution of large-scale deposit structures, which could eventually be used to locate oil and gas fields hosted by turbidites.
 In particular, we may simulate the spontaneous formation or damping of local bed topography and the evolution of the overall system topography.
 Validation information has been presented to support the computational approximations required in order to model realistic flows.
-It was demonstrated that a reduced Reynolds number Re_T of O(1,000-10,000) is capable of reproducing many of the flow features observed at much larger physical Reynolds numbers inaccessible to direct numerical simulations (Parsons & García 1998).
-The resuspension process is modeled on the basis of the empirical relations determined experimentally by García & Parker (1993), by means of a diffusive flux boundary condition at the top
+It was demonstrated that a reduced Reynolds number $Re_T$ of O(1000-10,000) is capable of reproducing many of the flow features observed at much larger physical Reynolds numbers inaccessible to direct numerical simulations [Parsons and García, 1998].
+The resuspension process is modeled on the basis of the empirical relations determined experimentally by [García and Parker [1993], by means of a diffusive flux boundary condition at the top of the particle bed.
+Here the value of the reduced Péclet number $Pe_T$ was chosen based on the experimental observations by García [1994].
+In the case of self-sustaining currents, it was seen that the qualitative trends, in particular the dependence of the critical self-sustaining angle on particle size or concentration, are independent of the value of $Pe_T$ .